splunk/public-o11y-docs/sp-oncall/alerts/auto-pause-high-alert-lag.rst

 -------------

 -  If maintaining old incidents manually is not realistic for your organization, it might be useful to enable the :ref:`Auto-resolve <auto-resolve>` feature on your instance.
 This will allow you to set active incidents to resolve after a specified period of time.
--  If you have many alerts coming in that don't necessarily need to page anyone, you can use the :ref:`Alert Rules Engine <rules-ening-transf>` to transform them into Info alerts, which will appear on the timeline for tracking but not trigger an incident.
+-  If you have many alerts coming in that don't necessarily need to page anyone, you can use the :ref:`Alert Rules Engine <alert-rules-engine>` to transform them into Info alerts, which will appear on the timeline for tracking but not trigger an incident.

 onfiguration
 ---------------